Charlie Kirk killing: Suspect had ‘obsession’ with the conservative influencer, FBI says

 Bongino said the suspect appeared to have exhibited “multiple warning signs.”

-“I believe co-workers stated he had detached himself when the topic of politics came up and walked away,” Bongino said on Fox News.
+“I believe co-workers stated he had detached himself when the topic of politics came up and walked away,” Bongino said on Fox News’ “America’s Newsroom.”

 Bongino said they are looking into whether anyone knew the shooting could happen and didn’t alert authorities, referring to online chats Robinson allegedly had about Kirk.